Moor End Academy: History

+Kash Rafiq, a former pupil at the school, was appointed Principal in April 2018, and become 'Executive Principal' after gaining the role of Principal at other schools.

+In July 2022, the start time of the school was pushed back by 10 minutes to 8:30, this was in line with Government guidelines set out in the government white paper, Opportunity for All.
+It was later pushed back to 8:25 in September 2023, although the rule is loosely enforced.

 Organisation

-The Academy has a house system of four houses: Beaumont, Castle, Emley, Greenhead (although it is currently being reworked).
-The roles of Head Boy and Head Girl were introduced in the year 2013-14.
-Kash Rafiq, a former pupil at the school, was appointed Principal in April 2018.
+The school previously had a system of four houses: Beaumont, Castle, Emley, Greenhead (although the website states it is being reworked, it has most likely been abandoned due to the span of time since its deprecation).
+The roles of Head Boy and Head Girl were introduced in the year 2013–14, but were replaced by "Head Student" in 2022.

 Academic standards

 The latest Ofsted report, following an inspection in June 2012, rated the academy as 'Outstanding', grade 1 of four grades, for 'overall effectiveness' and for each of the four component measures.
 The report says "High aspirations, outstanding teaching and the rich curriculum result in outstanding achievement.
 Achievement is outstanding because students consistently make significantly more progress than students nationally in English, science and mathematics."

 Following the previous inspection, in September/October 2009, the school was also assessed as being 'Outstanding'.